Doh97/Financial_Literacy_Financial_Well-being/README.md

 # Financial Literacy and Financial Well-being

 ## Project Description
-### Participating Researchers:
-Myeongrok Doh (The University of Texas at Austin)

-David Puelz (The University of Texas at Austin)

-Robert Puelz (Southern Methodist University Cox School of Business)

 ### Project Summary
 This project investigates the effect of financial literacy on a widely used measure of financial well-being, controlling for socioeconomic and financial behavioral factors.